MicrosoftDocs/Devices-docs/surface/surface-diagnostic-toolkit-business.md

 - [Use Surface Diagnostic Toolkit for Business using commands](surface-diagnostic-toolkit-command-line.md)

 ## Changes and updates

+### Version 2.121.139
+*Release date: July 31 2020*<br>
+This version of Surface Diagnostic Toolkit for Business adds support for the following:

+- Seamless support experience
+- Bug fixes

 ### Version 2.94.139.0
 *Release date: May 11, 2020*<br>